aburdulescu/kevs/readme.md

 ### Values

 #### String

 Strings must contain only valid UTF-8 characters.

 There are two type of strings: raw and interpreted.

-- interpreted(enclosed in `""`):
+Interpreted strings are enclosed in `""`.

-Escape sequences are interpreted and replaced in the final string:
+Escape sequences are interpreted and replaced in the final string.

+Raw strings are enclosed in ` `` `.
+The final string is as written, escape sequences are ignored.

 ```
-# interpreted string, enclosed in ""
-# escape sequences are interpreted and replaced in the final string
 string_escaped = "first line\nsecond\n\tthird has a tab\nSpock says: \U0001F596"

-# raw string, enclosed in ``
-# escape sequences are ignored and the final string is as written
 raw_string = `first line
 second
     third has a tab
 Spock says: 🖖`;

-# the above strings are equal: string_escaped == raw_string
 ```

-Supported escape sequences:
+In the example from above, the two strings are equal: `string_escaped == raw_string`

+The supported escape sequences are:

 ```
 \b         - backspace       (U+0008)